togethercomputer/Dragonfly/README.md

 We would like to acknowledge the following resources that were instrumental in the development of Dragonfly:

-- [META LLAMA 3](https://huggingface.co/meta-llama/Meta-Llama-3-8B): We utilized the Llama3 model as our foundational language model.
+- [Meta Llama 3](https://huggingface.co/meta-llama/Meta-Llama-3-8B): We utilized the Llama3 model as our foundational language model.
 - [CLIP](https://huggingface.co/openai/clip-vit-base-patch32): Our vision backbone is CLIP model from OpenAI.
 - Our codebase is built upon the following two codebases:
   - [Otter: A Multi-Modal Model with In-Context Instruction Tuning](https://github.com/Luodian/Otter)